Revloc Historic District

-The Revloc Historic District is a national historic district located at Cambria Township in Cambria County, Pennsylvania.
+The Revloc Historic District is a national historic district located at Cambria Township in Cambria County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1995.

 History and architectural features

 This district encompasses 203 contributing buildings, one contributing site, and one contributing structure, including residential areas and utilitarian industrial buildings that were associated with the Monroe Coal Mining Company and developed between 1917 and 1944.
 The mine was serviced by the Cambria and Indiana Railroad.

 Notable buildings include a variety of brick and frame miners' houses, a stone company store (1918), a payroll office (c.
 1916), a company boiler house (c.
 1916), a supply house (c.
 1918), a machine and blacksmith shop (c.
 1916), the Revloc Presbyterian Church (1923), the Most Holy Redeemer Catholic Church (1924), and the Revloc School (c.
 1919, 1924).

-It was listed on the National Register of Historic Places in 1995.